Publications of Urbanization and sustainable cities

 -

-Planning informality: Promoting a market of planned informal settlements
+Planning informality: promoting a market of planned informal settlements

 About 30% of the population in developing countries live in informal urban settlements lacking adequate basic services, public spaces and urban equipment.
 The origin to most of these shortcomings can be traced to a single feature: the urban layout design.